-In a competitive professional services landscape, developing solid differentiators is the bedrock of your marketing strategy.
+In a competitive B2B landscape, developing solid differentiators is the bedrock of your marketing strategy.
 When rooted in research, well-thought-out differentiators will give you the ammunition you need to not only win more business, but win more of the right kind of business.

-To find more information about how research can help grow your firm, download our free Professional Services Guide to Research below.
+To find more information about how research can help grow your firm, download our free resource, Research as Content: A Guide for B2B Marketers.

 You can also watch these short videos below to learn more about how the Hinge Research Institute can support your initiatives around custom and licensed research reports.

 Hinge and the Hinge Research Institute can conduct customized research for you to include targeting and acquiring the target respondents, designing the research methodology, building the survey, collecting the data, analyzing the data, visualizing the data, writing the research report narrative, and professionally designing and producing the finished report.
 You end up with a report to help you develop differentiators with on the pulse research and generate leads using research as thought leadership content.